• Skip to Content

 4. Standardized Testing.
 The Medical College Admissions Test (MCAT) is required for acceptance.
 The MCAT must be taken no later than September in the year the application is submitted.
 The oldest MCAT considered will be from four years prior to the year of matriculation.

 5. Letters of Recommendation.
 A recommendation from the applicant’s college premedical committee or an officially designated premedical advisor is required.
 If the college does not have a premedical advisor or premedical committee, two letters of recommendation are required from science faculty members in science departments who have taught the applicant and one non-science faculty member who has also taught the applicant.
 In addition to the letters indicated above, applicants with advanced degrees and/or full-time employment are required to submit recommendations from each component of their education and major work experiences.
+In addition to those letters required for application to the MD Program, two additional letters of recommendation are required for all MD-PhD applicants.
+These letters are typically from faculty with whom the applicant has done research.

 6. Non-U.S. Citizen Applicants.
 Preparation in foreign universities, in most cases, must be supplemented by a year or more of course work in an accredited United States university.
 Official transcripts are required from all colleges attended outside the United States and Canada.
 Non-U.S. resident students are not eligible for federal or state funds.
 Financial aid funding is available to all current and newly admitted non-U.S. resident medical students.
 Financial aid assistance will be provided in the form of institutional loan and/or scholarship.

 7. Application Review.
 Following receipt of all required credentials, the committee on admission will review applications and make interview decisions.
 Applicants selected for interview will be notified by the committee.
-With the approval of the Assistant Dean, it may be possible to arrange a remote interview when the applicant lives some distance from Baltimore.
-Notification of acceptances are made between late fall and mid spring.

 Application for Admission